mk-hassan/Homemade-js-promises/README.md

-# Promises (Custom implementation)
+# Promises (Reinventing the gears)

-> [!NOTE] Reinventing the gears
+I got confused lots of times with this concept, so I will try to reinvent the build it myself.\
-> I got confused lots of time with this concept so I will try to reinvent the gears and impelement it myself.
+I do so to make it as a guide for me to remember that concept when forget it again.